 The NSPCC is registered under the Data Protection Act 2018 under number Z6593104 and for the purposes of this policy is the Data Controller.
 Our registered charity numbers are 216401 in England and Wales and SC037717 in Scotland.
 The NSPCC Trading Company Ltd. (registered Company in England & Wales no. 890446) is a wholly owned subsidiary of ours which trades on our behalf.
 We have appointed a DPO at DPO Centre Limited, 50 Liverpool St, London EC2M 7PY

-Below we have answered a range of questions to help you better understand how we protect your personal information.
+Below we have answered a range of questions to help you better understand how we protect your personal data.

-Personal information is any information that can be used to identify you.
-So for example, if you donate money, use our services, request our products, or become involved in our campaigns or volunteering work, we will collect and process the personal information that you’ve provided.
+Personal data is any information that can be used to identify you or another living individual.
+So for example, if you donate money, use our services or visit our offices, request our products, or become involved in our campaigns or volunteering work, we will collect and process the personal data that you’ve provided.

-We may also collect information from you when you report a problem with our website, if you complete a survey which we use for research or evaluation purposes, or if you give us your details as part of a report to our Helpline or when you give us feedback or contact us (see below for more information).
+We may also collect personal data from you when you report a problem with our website, if you complete a survey which we use for research or evaluation purposes, or if you give us your details as part of a report to our Helpline or when you give us feedback or contact us (see below for more information).